Chart Color Schemes

 The economic profile demonstrates above-average performance, with income metrics exceeding national benchmarks based on AreaSearch comparative assessment

-Caloundra West - Baringa had a high national income level according to ATO data aggregated by AreaSearch for financial year 2022.
-The median income among taxpayers was $56,357 and the average income stood at $71,953.
-These figures compared to Rest of Qld's median of $50,780 and average of $64,844 respectively.
-Based on Wage Price Index growth of 13.99% since financial year 2022, current estimates would be approximately $64,241 (median) and $82,019 (average) as of September 2025.
-The 2021 Census showed household, family and personal incomes in Caloundra West - Baringa clustered around the 58th percentile nationally.
-The largest segment comprised 42.5% earning $1,500 - 2,999 weekly (10,638 residents), mirroring regional levels where 31.7% occupied this bracket.
-High housing costs consumed 18.9% of income, placing disposable income at the 54th percentile nationally and ranking the area's SEIFA income decile in the 6th position.
+The median income among taxpayers in Caloundra West - Baringa SA2 was $56,357 during financial year 2022.
+The average income stood at $71,953 for the same period.
+These figures compare to $50,780 and $64,844 respectively for Rest of Qld.
+Based on a Wage Price Index growth of 13.99% since financial year 2022, current estimates suggest approximately $64,241 (median) and $82,019 (average) as of September 2025.
+According to the 2021 Census, household, family and personal incomes in Caloundra West - Baringa cluster around the 58th percentile nationally.
+The largest segment comprises 42.5% earning $1,500 - 2,999 weekly (10,953 residents), mirroring regional levels where 31.7% occupy this bracket.
+High housing costs consume 18.9% of income in the area.
+Despite this, strong earnings place disposable income at the 54th percentile nationally.
+The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income